gdelbrusco/proftpd-container-kubernates/README.md

 The first file hidden.conf extend config of proftpd.
 For detail of the istruction you can read the Doc of proftpd

-The second authuserfile is for configure user that can login on proftpd For generate this file we report an example command that you can use `ftpasswd --des --passwd --name ftpguest --home /home/ftpguest --shell /bin/bash --uid 2001` this command ask for a password and create a file named ftpd.passwd with hashed password with des algorithm
+The second authuserfile is for configure user that can login on proftpd.
+For generate this file we report an example command that you can use `ftpasswd --des --passwd --name ftpguest --home /home/ftpguest --shell /bin/bash --uid 2001` this command ask for a password and create a file named ftpd.passwd with hashed password with des algorithm